I’m Vinay Rao, a Marketing & Communications professional based in Bengaluru, India.

 - Talking to content custodians, marketers, advertising honchos, founders, storytellers, creative professionals, influencers, other operators in the startup ecosystem

 - Foraging through videos, podcasts, books, articles, newsletters, other crevices to archive advice that I find actionable and valuable

 I recently attended a session by Raghava KK (multi-disciplinary artist and storyteller) on why NFTs (non fungible tokens) are shaking up the art world.
-Raghava is one of the most clued-in artists re: the fully realized digital world of metaverses and digital avatars that we are hurtling towards at near-light
+Key takeaways below.
+Raghava KK is one of the most clued-in artists re: the fully realized digital world of metaverses and digital avatars that we are

 I listened to this excellent podcast by the two OGs of Content Marketing recently — Camille Ricketts (ex Head of Content at First Round; presently Head of Marketing at Notion) & Sonal Chokshi (Editor-in-Chief at a16z).
 Managed to condense the podcast into 10 actionable takeaways.
 Found #8 (distillation of all Content